Anna Maria Bernini: Political positions

 Dissenting from the majority of her party, Bernini is fully favourable to the recognition of same-sex unions in Italy and to the stepchild adoption.

 Family

 Anna Maria Bernini was the daughter of Giorgio Bernini (1928–2020), who was a lawyer for the United Nations and Forza Italia politician, minister of foreign trade in Berlusconi's first cabinet.

-She was married to Luciano Bovicelli, a noted gynecologist, who died in 2011.
+She was married to Luciano Bovicelli, 30 years her senior, a noted gynecologist, who died in 2011.